daikooon25/traveling-salesperson-problem/README.md

 The lines represent the route of travel .

 We use D-Wave QPU solver, DW_2000Q_5, to solve this problem.
-In this demo, you can see the differences in the properties of the solutions depending on post-processing applied to the samples obtained from the solver.
+In this demo, you can see differences in the properties of the solutions depending on post-processing applied to the samples obtained from the solver.

 Usage